deamos/Codea-Eve-Live-Viewer-for-iPad/README.txt

 5:Copy Eve Live Viewer.codea to the /Apps/com.twolivesleft.Codify/Documents directory
 6:Run Codea

-Known Issues v0.66a:
+Known Issues v0.67a:
 -------------
--Many TypeIDs are missing still.
-If a notificaion lists its Ship Type as a typeID number, please let Deamos know the typeID number via Eve-Mail.
 -Landscape Mode has some Display Issues, Disabled until Fixed.

 Version History:
 -------------
+-v0.67a ()
+--Fixed ISK value bugs
+--Integrated ISK Values in to Notifications
+--Added Various Missing TypeIDs
+--Cleaned up Eve-Kill REST API parsing to parse more accurately --TypeID Problems have been cleared up using a bit of Python Magic.
+Keep an eye out for any strays.

 -v0.66a (5/29/2012)
--Fixed Communication Error not displaying and causing horrible, horrible crash.
+--Fixed Communication Error not displaying and causing horrible, horrible crash.
--Locked Orientation to Portrait Until Landscape Bugs fixed.
+--Locked Orientation to Portrait Until Landscape Bugs fixed.

 -v0.65a (5/28/2012)
 --Cleaned up the UI.